 BA 452 Business Internship

 A part-time professional work experience of 120 hours.
 General readings and reports on internships.
 Not applicable toward a major or minor.
 Both semesters and summer, three credits.
-Prerequisite: permission of division chair.
 Excludes: Ac 450.

 BA 453 Advanced Business Internship